PDegenPortnoy/pydb/README.md

 I started using *Database Internals* by Alex Petrov (https://www.databass.dev) as my main source.
 I've taken a look at [tinydb](https://github.com/msiemens/tinydb/tree/master) by Markus Siemens to see if this will give me a leg up.
 However, tinydb is a No-SQL database and I'm interested in having a SQL interface.
 Finally though, I've come across [Let's Build A Simple Database](https://cstack.github.io/db_tutorial/parts/part1.html), which starts with the REPL and that seems like a very good place to start.

 Following the latters approach, I am starting with a REPL and parsing commands directly.
 I'll eventually need a command parser.
-I'm doing this with objects because I've been working in OO for decades and it feels natrual.
+I'm doing this with objects because I've been working in OO for decades and it feels natural.
 I expect a lot of refactoring. 😃

 # REPL